-Table 4: ICC and percent exact agreement summary table
+Table 5: ICC and percent exact agreement summary table

-We can notice that in general, the ICC value for RsrchQ, InterpRes, and TxtOrg is low, meaning that any two raters did not give a high proportion of similar ratings for the same artifact.
-On the other hand, for the rest of the rubrics CritDes, InitEDA, SelMeth, and VisOrg, we can see that the ICC's are a lot higher, suggesting high correlation among the raters.
+In general, we noticed that the ICC values for RsrchQ, InterpRes, and TxtOrg were low, meaning that any two raters did not give a high proportion of similar ratings for the same artifact.
+On the other hand, for the rest of the rubrics CritDes, InitEDA, SelMeth, and VisOrg, the ICC's were a lot higher, suggesting high correlation among the raters.
+This pattern was not largely different when comparing between the ICC's within the 13 common artifacts and the ICC's in the full dataset.
+The only exception was the rubric InitEDA, where the ICC for the full dataset was a lot higher than that of the 13 artifact dataset.